hmc-cs111-spring2016/project/README.md

 For this project, you will design, implement, evaluate, and document your own domain-specific language.
 This will be a significant effort on your part, and the project makes up 40% of your grade in this course.
-There will be periodic milestones during the rest of semester, to help keep you on track and to provide you feedback as you work on your language.
+There will be periodic milestones during the rest of the semester, to help keep you on track and to provide you with feedback as you work on your language.

 Other than the deadlines and requirements described below, you have complete freedom.
 In particular, you're free to choose the domain and host language in which you will implement your DSL.
-You should choose a domain that really interests you and for which having a DSL would improve yours or others' programming productivity.
+You should choose a domain that really interests you and for which having a DSL would improve your or others' programming productivity.
 I and other people in the class can also provide guidance for designing / choosing a good project.

 ## Teamwork